t-k-f/vue-binpacker-plugin/readme.md

 then

 ```
-import VueBinpackerPlugin from 'vue-binpacker'
+import VueBinpackerPlugin from 'vue-binpacker-plugin'

-Vue.use(VueBinpackerPlugin)
+createApp(App).use(VueBinpackerPlugin)
 ```

 ### Usage